©️ “Energy act” Small Fry in Oil (1973), Up Helly Aa Committee Archive, accessed 2024.

 © Deep Time Agency

-Concrete Reef | Workshop at Minor Artistic Research in Situ -Institute of Fine Arts Maastricht (16 - 19 March 2022)
+Concrete Reef | A Workshop in a Cement Quarry for the Minor Artistic Research in Situ -Institute of Fine Arts Maastricht (16 - 19 March 2022)

 In march 2022 we gave a site-specific workshop to the students of the Institute of Fine Arts in the ENCI quarry in Maastricht.
 During the workshop, we opened up the process of Concrete Reef, further developing the project within an educational framework.
 The production of the new work is generously supported by the Mondriaan Fonds and the Stichting Niemeijer Fonds.